When You Reach Me: Plot

 Sixth grader Miranda lives with her single mother.
 When Miranda's mom is invited to appear on the game show $20,000 Pyramid, Miranda and her mom's boyfriend, Richard, begin preparing her for the show in the hopes that she will win and be able to afford a better life.
 Miranda's best friend Sal, whom she has known since childhood, has recently begun ignoring Miranda after being punched in the stomach by another boy, Marcus.

 A homeless man lives on the corner of Miranda's street, dubbed the "laughing man" for his tendency to laugh without cause.

 Miranda receives a series of mysterious notes instructing her to write a letter describing future events.
-The notes, whose writer claims to be coming to Miranda's time to save a life, predicts the truth as proof.
+The notes, whose writer claims to be coming to Miranda's time to save a life, predict the truth as proof.
 As these proofs come true, Miranda is intrigued.

 Miranda and her new friends Annemarie and Colin hope to get a job at a sandwich shop on the corner.
 The owner, Jimmy, agrees, but gives them a free soda and sandwich every day in lieu of paying them with money.
-Miranda, Annemarie, and Colin discover a Fred Flintstone bank in the back of the sandwich shop containing two dollar bills folded into triangles.
+Miranda, Annemarie, and Colin discover a Fred Flintstone bank in the back of the sandwich shop containing two-dollar bills folded into triangles.
 When the bank is stolen, Jimmy assumes the kids were responsible and fires them (Miranda later discovers that the laughing man stole it).
 He re-hires them after they convince him of their innocence, but Annemarie quits when Jimmy says he suspects her best friend, Julia, of stealing the bank because Julia is African-American.